Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Problem description and methodology

-The loss weights $\beta_i$ in Eq.~\eqref{eq:loss}, where $i \in \{ \vor, \pres, \lift, t \}$, are used to balance the relative contributions of each loss component to the total objective.
-These weights are carefully tuned to emphasize accurate reconstruction of the vorticity field and surface pressure---both of which are critical for ensuring reliable state estimation via the observation operator---while keeping the lift and temporal smoothness terms at comparable but lower magnitudes.
-Specifically, the lift and temporal losses are scaled to be approximately one order of magnitude smaller than the dominant reconstruction losses to serve as regularizers without overpowering the main signal.
-Based on empirical testing, we set $\beta_{\vor}=1.0$, $\beta_{\pres}=100.0$, $\beta_{\lift}=1.0$, and $\beta_t=5000.0$.
 For training, $70 \%$ of the total random gust cases---each spanning the full gust–airfoil interaction duration---are used for model optimization, while the remaining $30 \%$ are held out for validation and testing.
 Separating training and test sets by distinct gust encounters---rather than by randomly selecting individual snapshots across all cases---better reflects realistic deployment scenarios.
-In practice, models are trained on a subset of gust conditions and are expected to generalize to entirely new gust patterns, rather than merely interpolating between seen snapshots from the same cases.
+In practice, models are trained on a subset of gust conditions and are expected to generalize to entirely new gust patterns.
 Training is terminated when the validation loss converges and plateaus (around epoch $\approx 2000$), indicating stable learning.